hbctraining/spatial_nanocourse/lessons/visum_hd.md

 object_filt <- FindClusters(object_filt, cluster.name = "seurat_cluster.sketched", resolution = .65)
 ```

-Finally, let's use UMAP using the principal components as input - **again UMAP explanation can be lifted from scrNA-sew**.
+Finally, let's use UMAP using the principal components as input - **again UMAP explanation can be lifted from scRNA-seq**.
 Why do we get UMAP projects for the sub-sampled data and not the full dataset?
 **Can we plot the UMAP?**

 ```r